HedgeCo.Net - Online Hedge Fund Database and Community

 What is an Offshore Hedge Fund?

-Funds structured under foreign law, or located outside the U.S. are designated as “offshore hedge funds.”
-Offshore funds have several advantages.
+Hedge funds structured under foreign law, or located outside the U.S. are designated as “offshore hedge funds.”
+Managers who desire to start a hedge fund offshore can enjoy several advantages over their domestic contemporaries.
 One advantage is that the fund and its investors are not subject to United States taxation.
-Another advantage is that since the number of accounts in a U.S. hedge fund is limited, offshore funds … Continue Reading
+Another advantage is that since the number of accounts in […]

 Hedge Fund Performance

-When looking at hedge fund performance, there are many factors to consider.
+When analyzing hedge fund performance, there are many factors to consider.
 Hedge fund managers classify their returns several different ways and it is important to consider all of these before ascertaining a ‘real’ number.
+One distinction that is important to remember when interpreting hedge fund performance is whether the returns are net of fees, or are computed prior to fees. […]

 Hedge Fund Manager

-A hedge fund manager and/or any person acting on its behalf may not solicit an investment into a hedge fund through any type of “general solicitation” or general advertisement” under Section (c) of Regulation D.
+Hedge Fund Manager Capital Introduction A hedge fund manager and/or any person acting on its behalf may not solicit an investment into a hedge fund through any type of “general solicitation” or general advertisement” under Section (c) of Regulation D. As a result, an increasing number of hedge fund managers rely upon hedge fund advisory services to handle most capital […]

 What is a Hedge Fund?